learningequality/kolibri/platforms/desktop-app/README.md

 ### Requirements

 - Python 3.6
-- pipenv

 ### Getting Started

 IMPORTANT: On Windows, there is a bug with PyInstaller and the latest virutalenv.
 Please downgrade your virtualenv to version 16.1.0 until the bug is fixed.

-Run pipenv to download and install dependencies:
+Run pip to download and install dependencies for the platform you want to target:

-`pipenv sync --dev`
+`pip install -r requirements-<platform>.txt`

 Download and unpack the desired Kolibri wheel to `src/kolibri`, then delete the `pyX.Y` subdirs in `src/kolibri/dist/cext` as